jengfad/CodingTest/README.md

-- This is built on .NET 6.0
+- This is built on .NET 6.0 and Angular 14
 - First solution build will take some time because of npm packages instalation